UDDITwork/DSA_Visualizer/readme.md

 5. Create a pull request

 ## Preview
-- Click this link to preview the page https://rohitkhot1718.github.io/DSA_Visualizer/
+- Click this link to preview the page https://UDDITwork.github.io/DSA_Visualizer/

 ## Developers

 Developed by:
-- Rohit Khot
-- Guru K
-- Venkatesh P Deshpande
-- Susheel Kumar
+Uddit
+2021umt1791@mnit.ac.in
+udditalerts247@gmail.com

 ## License